 - Company Property: Instructions on how and when to return company-owned property.

-- Post-Termination Instructions: Any further actions required by the employee, such as signing a release form or completing an exit interview.
+- Post-Termination Instructions: Any actions the employee must take, such as signing a release form or completing an exit interview.

-- Closing Statement: A professional closing that might also wish the employee well in their future endeavors.
+- Closing Statement: A professional closing that also wishes the employee well in their future endeavors.

 - Signature: The signature of the person authorized to terminate the employment, along with their printed name and job title.